Ilagri/Breast-cancer-prediction/README.md

 6. ***Open a pull request***: Go to your forked repository on GitHub, click on the "Pull Request" button, and provide a description of your changes.

 ## License
-This project is licensed under the MIT License - see the LICENSE [LICENCE](https://github.com/Ilagri/Breast-cancer-prediction/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENCE](https://github.com/Ilagri/Breast-cancer-prediction/blob/main/LICENSE) file for details.

 ## Acknowledgements